-To demonstrate the effect of shower duration on average daily air concentrations of chemicals of interest, the SHOWER model was run with a hypothetical water PCE concentration (with PCE selected as an exemplar chemical) of 1 μ g/L and three different shower durations (Table 7) (default values are used for all other parameters).
-Average daily exposure concentrations for the fourth person to shower are shown in Table 7 (see Appendix 4.4 for supporting information).
+To demonstrate the effect of shower duration on average daily air concentrations of chemicals of interest, the SHOWER model was run with a hypothetical water PCE concentration (with PCE selected as an exemplar chemical) of 1 μ g/L and three different shower durations (Table 8) (default values are used for all other parameters).
+Average daily exposure concentrations for the fourth person to shower are shown in Table 8 (see Appendix 4.4 for supporting information).
 There is an approximately 9-fold difference in average daily exposure between a 3-minute and 20-minute shower for the fourth person who showers (i.e., longer showers are associated with higher average daily exposures).

-Table 7.
+Table 8.
 Average daily exposure PCE air concentrations for the fourth person to shower (in a four-person residence with all four people showering the same number of minutes).

 PCE average daily exposure (μg/m3)

-3-minute shower 7-minute shower 20-minute shower
+3-minute shower 20-minute

+shower

 0.16 0.33 1.4

-Also note that in the exposure estimates provided in this Report, the target person is the second of two people to consecutively use the shower, with each of the two people using the shower for either 7 or 20 minutes.
-Thus, the second person is using the shower area after the shower has been running for either 7 or 20 minutes.
+Also note that in the exposure estimates provided in this Report, the target person is assumed to be the fourth of four people to consecutively use the shower, with each of the four people using the shower for either 7 or 20 minutes.
+Thus, the fourth person is using the shower area after the shower has been running for either 21 or 60 minutes.